-Component Element Purpose Performance Measures 2014 Performance Outcome Benefits Life Insurance and Pension Benefits Supports basic life insurance and retirement income security needs.
+Component Element Purpose Performance Measures 2015 Performance Outcome Benefits Life Insurance and Pension Benefits Supports basic life insurance and retirement income security needs.
 N/A N/A Supplemental Executive Retirement Plan ("SERP") Replicates benefits provided under the U.S. qualified pension plan, not otherwise payable due to IRS qualified plan limits.
 Non-Qualified Deferred Compensation Provides eligible participants the ability to defer certain pretax compensation into a savings plan to support retirement income or other needs.
 Perquisites and Other Personal Benefits Noncash compensation generally nominal in value, which may consist of financial planning, executive physicals, aircraft usage and insurance premiums.
-The percent of total compensation may exceed the nominal range for an executive on foreign
+The percent of total compensation may exceed the nominal range for an executive on foreign assignment.

-SPECIFICS RELATED TO THE 2014 EXECUTIVE COMPENSATION ELEMENTS
+SPECIFICS RELATED TO THE 2015 EXECUTIVE COMPENSATION ELEMENTS

-When determining our executive target total compensation decisions in January 2014, the Committee took into account the Corporation's operating and financial performance in 2013, which resulted in a total return to shareholders of 16.8%, based on stock price appreciation plus reinvested dividends, compared to a 32.4% return of the S&P 500 and the 29.7% return of the Dow Jones Industrial Average.
-The Corporation also generated significant free cash flow of \$461 million, achieved EVA® dollars greater than 2012 levels and an after-tax return on average invested capital of 12.3%.
-The Committee also recognized that all NEOs contributed to many other 2013 successes of the Corporation, including further growing our specialty packaging business to more than one-quarter of our global beverage packaging sales units, successfully implementing plant floor systems in our metal packaging facilities, and the addition of a second can line in our Alagoinhas, Brazil, joint venture metal beverage can plant; expanding into new products and capabilities including new specialty can formats to support craft beer growth in North America, the debut of Matte & Gloss and DynamarkTM printing technologies as well as the commercialization of lightweight, extruded aluminum packaging for aerosols with increased recycled aluminum content; successfully completing the acquisition and integration of an acquired extruded aluminum aerosol packaging plant in San Luis Potosi, Mexico; securing a contract with the Korea Aerospace Research Institute ("KARI") to build the Geostationary Environment Monitoring Spectrometer ("GEMS") for the National Institute of Environmental Research in the Ministry of Environment of South Korea; and being recognized by the Dow Jones Sustainability Index as the leading packaging company on the North America and World indexes.
-These results are due in large part to our focus on disciplined profitable growth, operational excellence and talent management.
+When determining our executive target total compensation decisions in January 2015, the Committee took into account the Corporation's operating and financial performance in 2014, which resulted in a total return to shareholders of 33.1%, based on stock price appreciation plus reinvested dividends, compared to a 11.4% return of the S&P 500 and the 7.5% return of the Dow Jones Industrial Average.
+The Corporation also generated significant free cash flow of \$622 million, achieved EVA® dollars greater than 2013 levels and an after-tax return on average invested capital of 13.4%.
+The Committee also recognized that all NEOs, with the exception of Mr. Bouts who joined the Company in February 2015, contributed to the many other successes of the Corporation, including: 1) leveraging plant floor systems in our metal beverage facilities to improve efficiencies and reduce costs, 2) implementing cost-out and value-in initiatives across all of our global businesses, 3) installing a new extruded aluminum aerosol line in our DeForest, Wisconsin, facility, 4) investing capital to meet global double-digit volume growth for specialty beverage containers as well as the next generation aluminum bottle-shaping technology in North America, 5) expanding our capabilities in steel aerosol production capabilities in our Chestnut Hill, Tennessee, facility, and 7) successfully delivering multiple aerospace technologies and instruments to government and commercial customers throughout 2014 which significantly improved year-over-year financial performance.
+During 2014, the Company was also recognized by Fortune as one of the Most Admired Companies in 2014, by Newsweek for being ranked third among the 500 largest U.S. companies on overall environmental performance and by the Dow Jones Sustainability Index for maintaining our position as the only packaging company to be listed on both the North American and World indexes.